grparry/Fintilect/legacy/legacy-admin/csharp_api_possible_gaps.md

 }
 ```

+### Authentication Interface
+No corresponding C# interfaces or classes were found for the TypeScript authentication types defined in `api.types.ts` and `auth.types.ts`.
+This includes:
+- Login request/response types
+- Token refresh types
+- Authentication state types

+This suggests authentication may be handled by a separate service or through middleware rather than the core API.

 **Note**: These security settings may be part of the `/configuration/all` endpoint's response.
 Need to verify the actual shape of the security configuration data returned by this endpoint.

 **Action Items**: